-In addition, Onatel is subject to obligations set out in its specifications and in regulatory texts, notably in terms of coverage, quality of service, customer identification and the implementation of cost accounting.
-Onatel is also subject to a tariff framework as a dominant operator.
+In addition, Onatel is subject to obligations set out in its specifications and in regulatory texts, notably in terms of coverage, quality of service, network security, consumer protection, customer identification and the implementation of cost accounting.

+Onatel is also subject to price restrictions as the dominant operator in certain markets.